The incredible power of the 90-day business plan.

 It’s why having a “study partner” is encouraged.

-In my One Percent Club, we’ve got built-in accountability, to make sure that our One Percenters are smashing their 90 day goals – every single time.
+You see, in my One Percent Club, we’ve got built-in accountability, to make sure that our One Percenters are smashing their 90-day goals – every single time.

 90 Day Goal Setting Quotes